Here are 5 simple ways to shred leaves without a shredder:

 To make compost, alternate the layers of shredded leaves with layers of grass clippings, weeds, fruit and veggie scraps, and other organic matter.

 Make sure to turn your compost pile once or twice a week to introduce air into it.
-Having a tumbling composter like this one makes this process easier:
+Having a tumbling composter makes this process easier.

 Use Shredded Leaves For Mulch

 Shredded leaves can be used as organic mulch in vegetable gardens and flower beds.

 A good time to mulch is in the late fall or early spring.
 Make a 2 to 3-inch layer of mulch underneath and around your plants.
 Clean up the edges and define them with pretty stones.
 You’ll find some amazing landscaping ideas here in this blog post.

 By using shredded leaves for mulch, you will keep the soil hydrated, introduce nutrients into it, and keep the weeds at bay.

 People spend hours cleaning the leaves off their lawn, but why not do the opposite?
 Shred the fallen leaves with your lawnmower and leave them right where they are.
 Keep up with the mowing once a week, until the trees have completely shed.

 Shredding leaves gradually is much easier than all at once.
 Just make sure that the created leaf carpet isn’t too thick on your grass.
 You still want your lawn to get some sun and to be able to breathe.

 The leaf scraps will decompose over the winter, feeding your lawn with essential nutrients and reducing weeds.

 Leaf mold is a soft, crumbly layer of decomposing leaves found on the forest ground, on top of the soil.